melhaud/proj18/README.md

 **[Hausdorff distance.](https://doi.org/10.1109/tpami.2015.2408351)** The Hausdorff distance (HD) between two point sets is a commonly used dissimilarity measure for comparing point sets and image segmentations.

 **[MTopDiv.](https://doi.org/10.48550/arXiv.2106.04024)** Manifold Topology Divergence is a framework for comparing data manifolds, aimed, in particular, towards the evaluation of deep generative models.

+### Environment Requirements
+All the tests were performed using Google Colab GPU's Tesla P100.

+### Dependencies
+The requred packages can be installed from ``requirements.txt``:
+`` pip install -r requirements.txt``
+Note that Ripser++, which is an MTopDiv requirement, will work on GPU only.